Tyler Perry: Beliefs and interests

 Perry is a Christian.
 Many of the themes in his work reflect theology and social behavior indicative of the predominantly black church culture, such as the many scenes in both his stage and screen work that feature church settings and worship styles commonly found in predominantly African American churches, including showcases of gospel music and artists.

 On July 20, 2009, Perry sponsored 65 children from a Philadelphia day camp to visit Walt Disney World, after reading that a suburban swim club, the Valley Swim Club in Huntingdon Valley, Pennsylvania, had shunned them.
 He wrote on his website, "I want them to know that for every act of evil that a few people will throw at you, there are millions more who will do something kind for them."

-To overcome his fear of flying, Perry took flight training lessons and obtained a private pilot certificate.
+To overcome his fear of flying, Perry took flight training lessons and obtained a student pilot certificate (listed under "EMMITT PERRY JR" as of August 31, 2026).
 He flies a Cirrus SR22T aircraft.
+As a hobby, he also flies large-scale radio-controlled aircraft.